wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/文档/说明书/en-US/develope-css-for-a-new-theme.md

 npm run start
 ```

-> Either way results in a cleaner console but is difficult to debug gulp scripts.
+> Either way, gulp exceptions(aka errors) are not swallowed.

-To run gulp in standard mode, do this:
+To make gulp running in `--silent` mode, do this:

 ```bash
 npm run start2
 ```

-> This way, gulp exceptions(aka errors) are not swallowed.
+> This way results in a cleaner console but is difficult to debug gulp scripts.

 #### `build` and `build2`